LiaOb21/FSP_assembly_benchmarking/README.md

   - Royal Botanic Gardens, Kew
   - [ORCID profile](https://orcid.org/0000-0002-3208-323X)

-The other members of the FSP bioinformatics team, @Hazelhuangup and @NiallG1 also collaborated to this part of the project.
+The other members of the FSP bioinformatics team, [Wu Huang](https://github.com/bcgsc/arcs/issues/19) and [Niall Garvey](https://github.com/NiallG1) also contributed to this part of the workflow (which is only a part of the full pipeline developed for the FSP).

 ## References